 Linearized PDF

-PDF linearization (also known under the term Fast Web View or PDF optimization) is a process of organizing a PDF file to make it easier to read in a browser.
+PDF linearization (also known as Fast Web View or PDF optimization) is a process of organizing a PDF file to make it easier to read in a browser.
 It enables the first page of a PDF file to be available for rapid display before the rest of the PDF file is completely downloaded.

-In a linearized PDF, a specific “linear” structure of data is created at the beginning of the document.
-The data contain references for the first page and for the rest of the objects in the document.
-As a result, when the document is opened through the web, the first page can be immediately displayed even while the other pages are still downloading.
+In a linearized PDF, a specific "linear" data structure is created at the beginning of the document.
+The data contains references for the first page and for the rest of the objects in the document.
+As a result, when the document is opened on the web, the first page can be displayed immediately while the other pages are still downloading.

 Linearization is especially useful when accessing large documents from a browser, mobile, desktop, or server application.